prasmussen/gdrive/README.md

   -c, --config <configDir>         Application path, default: /Users/<user>/.gdrive --refresh-token <refreshToken>   Oauth refresh token used to get access token (for advanced users) --access-token <accessToken>     Oauth access token, only recommended for short-lived requests because of short lifetime (for advanced users)
+  --service-account <accountFile>  Oauth service account filename, used for server to server communication without user interaction (file is relative to config dir)

 options:
   -r, --recursive               Upload directory recursively -p, --parent <parent>         Parent id, used to upload file to a specific directory, can be specified multiple times to give many parents